killershotpy/notification_service/README.md

 2. Make sure you have installed all the required packages.
 To do this, navigate to the project directory and execute in the console:

         pip install -r requirements.txt

+3. Great, now try to run the flask application by executing in the console while in the project directory:

+        python wsgi_dot_run.py